luispengler/me/content/blog/practice-understanding-gans.md

 ### Generator
 #### Short explanation
-Now let's build the generator.
+Let's break down the code for our Generator ([you can find it some paragraphs below](#code)).
 In the `Fully connected layer` part, it takes in the noise vector of size 100 we defined earlier, and connects it to 128 units in our first neural network layer.
 Then it gets connected to our first and only hidden layer, which is using a `Leaky ReLU activation` function.

 An activation function is a function that will put our values in a defined range.
 The Leaky ReLU doesn't limit positive numbers, meaning if we put in 16 as a number it wouldn't do anything to it and would still print out 16.
 However, for negative numbers it would make them bigger (that is, make them approach zero), in an order of 100 times.
 The following image may better clarify what Leaky ReLU does, but if you still didn't understand it, just think of it as a special layer in our neural network that prevents gradients from dying out during training, improving the quality of our Generator.